thien-trieu/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.

+## User Experience

+- Users will be able to create their own short URL and keep them private.

+## Security

+- User IDs are encrypted with cookie-session and passwords are protected using bcryptjs